redlineo/red_crypto/README.md

 - [x] add read all ASCII-printable symbols for key
 - [x] add Kuznechik lib for non 128 bit MCU
 - [x] use SHA256 for hashing key to set key length to 32 bytes
-- [ ] expand stored passwords length from 16 byte to 64
+- [x] expand stored passwords length from 16 byte to 64
-- [ ] expand number of stored passwords, may be with auto-adding new keycodes
+- [x] expand number of stored passwords (manual adding new keys)
+- [ ] write new passwords to EEPROM without flashing firmware
 - [ ] add CBC mode for Kuznechik, it will increase security

 ## Installation